 Low Carb Salmon Kebabs

-- 1-2 tsp fish spice blend alternative: old bay, mild or spicy chile pepper spice
+- 1-2 teaspoon fish spice blend alternative: old bay, mild or spicy chile pepper spice

 - Cut the salmon filet into 2” cubes, leaving the skin on.
-Turn on the indoor grill to high or turn on the broiler to high to preheat.
+Turn on the indoor grill to high or turn on the broiler to high to preheat.1 1/2 pounds salmon filet

 - Add the oil to a large bowl and use a microplane to zest a lemon into the bowl.
-Juice the lemon and add to the bowl
+Juice the lemon and add to the bowl1/3 cup olive oil, 2 lemons

 - If you have one, use a mortar and pestle to grind together the thyme leaves, garlic, spice blend and salt.
 If you don’t have a mortar and pestle, just smash them all together with the back of the knife.
 Smashing will bring out the oils from the thyme leaves and add more flavor.
-When done add to the bowl of oil and lemon and mix together
+When done add to the bowl of oil and lemon and mix together2-3 teaspoons fresh thyme leaves, 2-3 cloves garlic, 1-2 teaspoon fish spice blend, 1 teaspoon salt

 - Add salmon cubes to the bowl to marinate for 15-20 minutes.
-While it is marinating, prep the vegetables that you plan to use on the skewer by cutting or slicing into bite size pieces
+While it is marinating, prep the vegetables that you plan to use on the skewer by cutting or slicing into bite size pieces12 cherry tomatoes, 1 small zucchini, 1 small Radicchio

 - Thread salmon cubes and vegetables on the skewers, alternating ingredients as you please.
 Place the skewers on the grill or under the broiler for about 5 minutes.
 It does not take long for salmon and veggies to cook.
 Don’t overcook.